-(9) To reflect the interest expense and amortization of deferred financing costs, where applicable, on the \$200 million of January 1999 senior notes, the \$45.5 million of senior notes issued in June 1999 in connection with the Telegroup acquisition and the proposed private sale of \$200 million of September 1999 senior notes.
-Reflects interest on the proposed September 1999 senior notes at an assumed rate of 12% per annum.
-Each 1/8% change in the interest rate on such senior notes will increase or decrease Primus's interest expense per annum by \$250,000.
+(9) To reflect the interest expense and amortization of deferred financing costs, where applicable, on the \$200 million of January 1999 senior notes, the \$45.5 million of senior notes issued in June 1999 in connection with the Telegroup acquisition and the proposed private sale of \$250 million of October 1999 senior notes.
+Reflects interest on the proposed October 1999 senior notes at a rate of 12 3/4% per annum.